crazy-hair/roachslimes/README.md

 ## Price Breakdown

-A fully parametric breakdown that allows for adjusting tax, quantity, and more can be found [here.](BOM.xlsx)
+A fully parametric breakdown that allows for adjusting tax, quantity, and more can be found in BOM.xlsx or [here](https://docs.google.com/spreadsheets/d/1QrLUhdB0H3bMgV2n99equDaVrjREBDEG/edit) (if you want to modify it, you'll have to make a personal copy first).

 All prices are in USD.
 Sales tax is calculated at 8.25%.
 Note that the LED and associated resistor, as well as the pogo pins are not necessary for core tracker operation, as specified in the comment row.